georou/pass-selinux/README.md

 This policy is designed to work on Fedora (possibly RHEL) to confine pass.
 Since it concerns passwords, use at your own risk.

+**This branch is unconventional by design.
+It uses private types to isolate the password database files away from all other programs on the system.
+This has a side effect of needing extra policy definitions and added maintenance**

 The primary goals of this policy module is:
 * Deny network access to the program
-* Isolate the password file (.password-store) from other programs on the system (only on the private-type branch)
+* Isolate the password file (.password-store) from other programs on the system with private types.
+It is the only way I am able to achieve this, however I am always open to suggestions.

 ### Current state: